-Let your kids explore and get a little more creative over the school holidays with these fun projects they can do in the garden.
+Let your kids explore and get a little more creative outdoors with these fun projects they can do in the garden.
 Gardening is a fun task they can do outside whilst increasing their sense of responsibility.

 Get them involved with planting projects, setting up a decorative plant wall or herb garden, learning the importance of watering and much more.
 Increasing their positive adventures in the garden while they are younger, will help support their idea of gardening in the future.

 Grow these easy plants in a Raised Garden Bed